Sigismond Thalberg: Early life

 Little is known about Thalberg's childhood and early youth.
 It is possible that his mother had brought him to Vienna at the age of 10 (the same year in which the 10-year-old Franz Liszt arrived there with his parents).
 According to Thalberg's own account, he attended the first performance of Beethoven's 9th Symphony on 7 May 1824, in the Kärntnerthortheater.

 There is no evidence as to Thalberg's early teachers.
-Baroness von Wetzlar, his mother, who according to Wurzbach was occupied with his education during his childhood and early youth, was a brilliant amateur pianist.
+Baroness von Wetzlar, his putative mother, who according to Wurzbach was occupied with his education during his childhood and early youth, was a brilliant amateur pianist.
 It may be therefore that she gave him his first instruction at the piano.

 In spring 1826, Thalberg studied with Ignaz Moscheles in London.
-Moscheles, according to a letter to Felix Mendelssohn of 14 August 1836, had the impression that Thalberg had already reached a level at which no further help would be needed in order to become a great artist.
+Moscheles, according to a letter to Felix Mendelssohn dated 14 August 1836, had the impression that Thalberg had already reached a level at which no further help would be needed in order to become a great artist.
 Thalberg's first public performance in London was on 17 May 1826.
-In Vienna, 6 April 1827, he played the first movement of Hummel's concerto in B minor, later playing the Adagio and the Rondo on 6 May 1827.
+In Vienna, 6 April 1827, he played the first movement of Hummel's Piano Concerto No. 3 in B minor, later playing the Adagio and the Rondo on 6 May 1827.
 After this, Thalberg performed regularly in Vienna.
-His repertoire was mainly classical, including concertos by Hummel and Beethoven.
+His repertoire was mainly classical, including concertos by Hummel, Mozart and Beethoven.
 He also performed chamber music.
 In the year 1827, his Op.
-1, a fantasy and variations on melodies from Carl Maria von Weber's Euryanthe, was published.
+1, a fantasy and variations on melodies from Carl Maria von Weber's Euryanthe, was published by Tobias Haslinger.